This is not a brand

-This isn’t a proper guidebook or a polished version of outdoor life.
-It’s honest, real, and unfiltered.
-Whether things go perfectly or completely fall apart, I share everything.
-My hope is that you take something from my experiences and make it your own—whether it’s a lesson, a spark of inspiration, or a new perspective.
+By Land isn’t a guidebook or a polished version of outdoor life.
+I do my best to keep it honest, real, and unfiltered.
+Whether things go perfectly or completely fall apart, I share it all.

 Thanks for being here.